graphiti-api/spraypaint-vue/README.md

 #### Why is everything so strict?

 What do you mean?
 The `TypeScript` compiler have it's rules to follow, as well as `TSLint`.
 Everytime you bundle, run a watch task or run the unit tests, things get validated.
-You can't run bundle or run unit tests if there are errors in your code.
+You can't compile the source code or run unit tests if there are errors in your code.

 #### When should I consider using this boilerplate?